mesosphere/marathon/docs/docs/recipes.md

 ## Running a Single Instance Application

-Often legacy applications are built in a way which prevents running multiple instances of that application concurrently.
-Marathon supports a label which allows you to prevent the user scaling an application beyond a single instance.
+Often, multiple instances of legacy applications cannot be run concurrently.
+The `MARATHON_SINGLE_INSTANCE_APP` label allows you to prevent users from scaling such an application beyond a single instance.

-In your application definition, set the label `MARATHON_SINGLE_INSTANCE_APP` to true:
+1. In your application definition, set the label `MARATHON_SINGLE_INSTANCE_APP` to true:

 ```json
   "labels":{